hneth/riskyrApp/www/imprint.md

 We appreciate your feedback, comments, or questions.

-- Please report any issues at <https://github.com/hneth/riskyr/issues>.
+- Please report any `riskyr`-related issues at <https://github.com/hneth/riskyr/issues>.

-- For general inquiries, please email us at <contact.riskyr@gmail.com>.
+- Email us at <contact.riskyr@gmail.com> if you want to modify or share this software.

 ### Reference